 While standard key locks can be difficult to operate when your arms are full or when it’s dark outside, keyless entry is much easier to use.
 You just need one finger to enter the code.
 Not only does keyless entry require less physical effort, but many models also come equipped with backlit keypads for quick and convenient use in the dark.

 Con: Diminished reliability in certain conditions

 This is a big downfall of keyless entry locks.
 This type of technology typically depends on the building’s power to be operational for the lock to function properly.
 When the power goes out, you may not be able to gain access to the building without a hard key.
-Extreme cold, hot weather, and even wet conditions can also negatively impact the battery in keyless entry technology.
+Extreme cold, hot weather, and even wet conditions can negatively impact the battery in some keyless entry technology.
 Additionally, many keyless entry locks have Bluetooth technology and require internet access to be functional for all of their smart features.

 Your family’s safety is a top priority, so the methods of security for your home’s doors are serious considerations.
 The bells and whistles of smart locking technology can improve the safety of your home.
 Still, you’ll want to consider other variables before deciding between standard keys and keyless entry.
 Be sure you’re confident your choice works for you so that you can have some peace of mind.

 - The best garage door openers